Skip Navigation

 Energy Storage

 With Ontario projecting a demand increase of 2% per year over the next 20 years due to electrification, decarbonization and economic growth, the Province initiated expedited and long-term procurements aimed at increasing utility-scale storage resources to support the wide-scale integration of renewable resources, like wind and solar.
 See further details below.
 While Ontario adopted a technology-agnostic position on energy storage, and there are thermal, flywheel, compressed air, pumped hydro and hydrogen storage solutions deployed in Ontario, battery storage has been the most widely adopted solution.
 Both Ontario and Alberta have a number of new large-scale battery storage facilities in development that have been contracted or are soon to be contracted.
+In 2023, six 20 MW battery storage facilities were energized in Alberta, bringing the total installed generation capacity of battery storage to 190 MW in the province.

 2. Quebec — Power Industry and Laws